cihat-kose/testng-selenium-learning-path/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-For more information, visit the [TestNGCurrent repository](https://github.com/ChatGTHB/TestNGCurrent) on GitHub.
+For more information, visit the [testng-selenium-learning-path repository](https://github.com/cihat-kose/testng-selenium-learning-path) on GitHub.